Finture/Flowee-BPMS-Docs/content/user-guide/ext-client/compatibility-matrix.md

 ---

-Each version of Camunda 7 is bound to a specific version of the **External Task Clients**.
+Each version of Flowee BPMS is bound to a specific version of the **External Task Clients**.

-  Camunda 7 and its compatible **Java** External Task Client always share the same version.
+  Flowee BPMS and its compatible **Java** External Task Client always share the same version.

 <table class="table table-striped">
   <tr>
-    <th>Camunda 7 version</th>
+    <th>Flowee BPMS version</th>
     <th>NodeJS client</th>
   </tr>
   <tr>